-The City's fire defenses were last inspected and rated by the ISO over 20 years ago.
-The Department received a Class 5 rating, which it has retained since that time.
+The City's fire defenses were inspected and received a Class 5 rating by the ISO around the year 1989.
 The objective of the Department, like most other public safety or fire departments, has been and continues to be: to improve its Class rating and subsequently lower insurance premiums and improve fire protection.
-But with annexations across the River, on Bluff Road (The Retreat), and west of the Airport (Hunters Mill), the City may have actually jeopardized its current Class rating and derailed any chance to improve its rating.
+But with annexations across the River, on Bluff Road (The Retreat), and west of the Airport (Hunters Mill), it seems that the City may have actually jeopardized its Class rating and derailed any chance to improve its rating.
 Fire departments are required by ISO to be within 5 miles of homes and three miles of commercial and/or industrial buildings.
 These two annexations are beyond ISO approved limits from the existing station in the Municipal complex off State Street.

 To address this concern, the Public Safety Department has entered into an Automatic Aid Agreement with Lexington County to respond to fire calls in Hunters Mill and a verbal Aid Agreement with the City of Columbia to respond to fire calls in The Retreat, located in Richland County.
 It also has Mutual Aid Agreements with Columbia, West Columbia, Lexington County, and the Irmo Fire District.
 How satisfactory these agreements are in meeting the 5-mile radius requirement of ISO may only be speculated.
-But continuation of annexation in these more distant locations will in time generate a need for new sub-stations and additional fire trucks to serve these areas, preserve the Department's current Class 5 rate, and/or improve its rate.
+But continuation of annexation in these more distant locations will in time generate a need for new sub-stations and additional fire trucks to serve these areas, preserve the Department's Class 5 rate, and/or improve its rate.
 In light of this situation, it is recommended that an ISO inspection be requested and status of the City's fire defenses clarified.
 An ISO inspection will detail what needs to be done to retain or improve the current Class rating.